AudioBible/KJV/README.md

 Don't just believe me!
 Do the research!
 I created this site so it would be easier for you to get started doing the research you could do without this site!
 I have time to do research, maybe you don't, that's why this site is here!
 Please help spread awareness!

+I'll be updating this site to be a lot better as soon as I figure out a good look and a better way to manage the content.
+Don't every judge anything by its appearance!

 # Here's what it says in the Gospel about respect!

 **Note:** Everything about respect in the Bible is the opposite of what we've been taught!
 Satan says the opposite of what God says in the Bible, don't you get it? **Notice, PROVERBS 28:21**.
 We can see the patterns with Satan flipping the words of God upside down, just like with the creation, everything the opposite in the Globe theory compared to the Flat Earth Truth!
 Do what thou wilt? or do God's will?
 Which is it?
 Everyone has there own Truth?
 Respect everyone? or Truth is Truth and Lies are Lies!